The Rutles’ influence on culture

 Happy Birthday, NASA – I got you a gnarly worm

+Why would NASA care?
+The researchers, Drs.
+Chris Broomell and Herbert Waite, discovered that ragworms’ jaws are very strong and very light.
 This is because their jaws contain a lot of zinc, instead of the calcium salts that most other animals use to make their bones, shells, and teeth.
 Drs.
-Bromell and Watie’s findings might help NASA discover ways to make lighter spacecraft parts.
+Bromell and Watie realized their fiindings might help NASA discover ways to make lighter spacecraft parts, so they passed along the info to NASA.
 Happy 50th, NASA.